lemon-gith/imperial-thesis-template-typst/README.md

 To ensure that things are correctly imported and displayed, there are a few things in [`thesis.typ`](/thesis.typ), you'll need to update:
 - `sections` and `appendices` variables to include/exclude new or modified files
+- `disclaimers` variable to import and order the disclaimer sections for your thesis
 - `figure_list` and `table_list` boolean variables passed into `#thesis(...)`
   - they just define whether or not these will be displayed (default: true)
 - at the top, there are multiple includes/imports to get preamble section contents, e.g. `abstract`, `conclusions`, etc.